dioxfile/Logic_Clock_Didatic_Tool/README.md

   `$sudo ./INSTALL.sh`

 ***********************************************************************************************
 ## You can install automatically by running the file 'INSTALL.sh'.
-But if you want to install it manually, follow the steps below.
+But if you'd like to install it manually, please follow the steps below.

 * In Debian-Based Systems.